 be a learned context representation (the base policy is frozen).
 The stochastic residual policy is $\pi_\phi(\Delta\mathbf{a}_t\,|\,\mathbf{c}_t)$, and the Q-functions $Q_{\theta_1},Q_{\theta_2}$ evaluate the corrected action $\mathbf{a}_t=\mathbf{a}_t^{(0)}+\Delta\mathbf{a}_t$ under $\mathbf{c}_t$.
 The critic targets use the soft Bellman backup with target networks $\bar{\theta}_i$:

 The critic loss is the standard squared error:

 The actor minimizes the entropy-regularized objective

 with temperature $\alpha$ optionally tuned to maintain a target entropy.
-During training, gradients do not flow through the retrieval targets $\hat{\mathbf{F}}, \hat{\mathbf{F}}^{+}$; updates are confined to EFN’s actor, critics, and the context encoder.
+During training, gradients do not flow through the retrieval targets $\hat{\mathbf{F}}$ and $\hat{\mathbf{F}}^{+}$; updates are confined to EFN's actor, critics, and the context encoder.

-\paragraph{Reward shaping with anti-idling penalty.} To retain absolute credit for matching the retrieved next observation while penalizing ``similar but no progress'' and encouraging shorter rollouts, we define semantic similarities ($\mathrm{sim}\in[0,1]$)
+\textbf{Reward shaping with anti-idling penalty.} To retain absolute credit for matching the retrieved next observation while penalizing ``similar but no progress'' behavior and encouraging shorter rollouts, we define semantic similarity ($\mathrm{sim}\in[0,1]$)

 We introduce auxiliary terms (with $[x]_+=\max(x,0)$ and tolerance $\varepsilon>0$):

 The dense reward becomes